 Frequently Asked Questions

-What are the Primary Care in Rochester/Kasson hours?Primary Care in Rochester/Kasson has many locations and ways to access care.
+What are the Primary Care in Rochester and Kasson hours?Primary Care in Rochester and Kasson has many locations and ways to access care.
 Your clinician and care team may be at a particular physical location, but you can also reach them with a secure message via your Patient Portal.
 Click here to find a complete listing of our locations and hours.

 If you are uncertain about your symptoms, your care team appointment line can help guide you to the appropriate level of care.
 If you are certain that you need to make an appointment (such as a well-child appointment or a follow-up visit), they will help you schedule one.
 You may also reach a member of your care team through your Patient Portal secure messaging.
 Consider Mayo Clinic Express Care for minor conditions that don't require a visit to your primary care clinic.